geonyeongchoi/hello/README2.md

 Also, I divided training datatsets, and recorded the results in the folder /results.
 There are no difference in recorded results, so I used whole datasets in here.

+# Results

+The predicted results is recorded as a csv file in results folder.
+I submitted best results with highest validation accuracy.